samjaninf/smartitsm/README.md

 The demo system is part of our _smartITSM_ initiative.
 The initiative stands for great open source tools working together to enhance the IT service management of an organization.
 [Read more about it on our website!](http://www.smartitsm.org/smartitsm).

-**CAUTION: This is pre-alpha software which may break your system!
-Test it only in a non-productive environment!**

 ##  Modules